-IMPORTANT NOTICE! *If you live in a state that exceeds 80 degrees or below 20 degrees please contact first to make sure we can schedule a flight for you!
-We offer shipping throughout the United States and Puerto Rico.
+IMPORTANT NOTICE! *If you live in a state that exceeds 80 degrees or below 20 degrees please contact first to make sure we can schedule a flight for you! *We do not ship international!
+You are welcome to check with your countries import policy and fly here to pickup your bunny and fly home with them but all arrangements must be done by you.
+We do not offer help on international questions. *Shipping schedules change weekly and there is no way for us to update the website on the weekly basis that flights change.
+Therefore We offer shipping throughout the United States only.
 If you do not see your preferred airport listed below under Alaska, Delta, or American Airlines, than please send us a message with the full name of the airport you're requesting and we will check for you!
 As we get more requests, we will fill in more approved airports!
 If you don't see your preferred airport please feel free to ask!
-Shipping in the U.S is $325 for airports listed below using Alaska.
-Delta is $380 in the U.S and $460 to Puerto Rico, and American Airlines is $380.
+Shipping in the U.S is $350 for airports listed below using Alaska.
+Delta is $380, and American Airlines is $380.
 If you are adopting two bunnies from us, the second bunny is free to ship!
 We do not ship other rabbits that are not from our rabbitry.
 Shipping includes the airline ticket, health certificate, airline approved crate, water bowl/ food dish, and absorbent pad.
 You get to keep the crate and all the supplies as well!

 How It Works